What To Do and See in Granada Spain: It’s Not Just the Alhambra

 Plaza de Bib Rambla near Granada Cathedral

-3. Grab a Meal or Coffee in the Piazza de Bib Rambla
+3. Piazza de Bib Rambla

 Plaza de Bib Rambla is a lively tree-lined square near the cathedral.
 It’s full of cafes, bars and shops.